 As a young student, I learned to visit the library to conduct research, taking notes on index cards and systematically organizing them into an outline before beginning to write the assigned paper, article, or other document.
 But the art of conducting research in a library using books is, literally, a lost art.
 Today, reliable, accurate information is literally a click away.
 For instance, it took me less than 15 seconds to type “United States Senate” into the Google search box and navigate to its official website.
 A few seconds later, I was reading about the Constitutional authority for the office of the Vice President, duties enumerated therein, individuals who have held the office over the years, and historical evolution of the Vice President’s role.

 The fact that information on every conceivable subject is so readily available has made it crucial that writers do the homework required in order to establish their credibility early on in their writing career and eventually become recognized experts in their niche, field, or area of expertise.
 After all, if a writer publishes erroneous information, the fact will quickly be revealed by astute readers.

-Perhaps if Governor Palin had spent a little more time researching the parameters of the job she is seeking — just for starters — her approval numbers might be better because she would be perceived as having credibility and authority on a variety of topics that are of concern to American voters.
+Perhaps if former Governor Palin had spent a little more time researching the parameters of the job she was seeking — just for starters — her approval numbers might have been better because she would have been perceived as having credibility and authority on a variety of topics of concern to American voters.